-As the full specification of a PC can run to two sides of A4 or more, it’s easy to be overwhelmed when you’re in the market for a new business computer.
+As the full specification of a computer can run to two sides of A4 or more, it’s easy to be overwhelmed when you’re in the market for a new business computer.
 However, there are actually only a few items you really need to focus on

 If you understand these key elements before you start comparing specific computers, you’ll be able to make an informed buying decision.